vsquicciarini/madys/README.md

 Latest news:
 ------------
+Apr 28, 2024 - Version v1.3.0 published!
+Expanded the features of the CurveObject class; added Hipparcos catalog and Gaia DR3-Hipparcos proper motion to the automatic ADQL query done by SampleObject; increased completeness of catalog cross-matches; improved readability of code following Docstring Conventions (PEP 8).

-Jan 22, 2023 - Version v1.2.0 published!
+Jan 22, 2024 - Version v1.2.0 published!
 A more accurate parameter derivation was introduced when providing [age_opt, age_min, age_max] triplets; SampleObject instances can now be merged; a higher degree of control of plotting options is now possible; fixed minor bugs.

 Oct 18, 2023 - Version v1.1.0 published!
 Several new functionalities added: a class to handle the conversion of direct imaging contrast curves into mass curves; functions to easily export/import SampleObject and FitParams instances; a new attribute of SampleObject containing information on photometric quality.
 Better exploitation of log files; better handling of output files and objects; general improvement of computational performances.